kiwiproject/kiwiproject-changelog/README.md

 alwaysIncludePRsFrom:
   - dependabot[bot]
 ```

+Here is another [sample](sample-kiwi-changelog.yml) changelog configuration.
+This is the one
+we are currently for kiwiproject releases.

 Using a configuration file is more convenient when you have a common set of categories.
 Note that
 the default category is specified using the `default` property in _one_ of the categories.